Fra56-bit/AnimeUnityStreamer/README.md

 ## Disclaimer

-This plugin is not affiliated with or endorsed by AnimeUnity.
+This plugin is not affiliated with or endorsed by AnimeUnity.to.
 It is an independent project created for educational purposes and personal use within the CloudStream 3 ecosystem.